Streams And Tasks

 }

-the node will attempt to create the task using a Snowflake warehouse with the specified value.
+When set to any value other than DEV ENVIRONMENT the node will attempt to create the task using a Snowflake warehouse with the specified value.

-For example, with the below setting for the parameter in a QA environment, the task will execute using a warehouse named compute_wh
+For example, with the below setting for the parameter in a QA environment, the task will execute using a warehouse named compute_wh.

 {